-Christmas is approaching and I'm already thinking about what to prepare that I like at the table but that doesn't make me lose sleep and doesn't stop me from enjoying the holidays with everyone.
+Christmas is approaching and I'm already thinking about what to prepare that will please everyone at the table but that won't keep me up at night and won't prevent me from enjoying the holidays with everyone.

-This salmon cake is very simple to prepare , and it has all the flavor of what is made at home.
-I propose two sauces to accompany the cake, an avocado mayonnaise, and an orange mousseline, which is nothing more than a mayonnaise sauce mixed with mustard and orange.
+This salmon pie is very easy to prepare and has all the flavour of homemade salmon.
+I suggest you accompany the pie with two sauces, an avocado mayonnaise and an orange mousseline, which is nothing more than a mayonnaise sauce mixed with mustard and orange.

-In the recipe I explain how to prepare the real one , which has an egg white beaten until stiff and which lightens the texture of the sauce and gives it a very pleasant mousse texture, but you can use an express version by mixing a mayonnaise with mustard and orange juice.
-The texture is not the same, but it will last many hours in the fridge.
+In the recipe I explain how to prepare the real one , which has an egg white beaten until stiff, which lightens the texture of the sauce and gives it a very pleasant mousse texture, but you can use an express version by mixing mayonnaise with mustard and orange juice.
+The texture is not the same, but it will last for many hours in the fridge.

-Have a happy holiday season and enjoy cooking for those who sit at your table this year.
+I hope you have a happy holiday season and enjoy cooking for those who will be sitting at your table this year.

 Ingredients